Find out how to cancel your car insurance the right way.

-How to deal with a pushy insurance agent
+How to deal with an agent who won’t let you cancel

 When you go to cancel your policy, there’s a good chance that the person you speak to will try to retain you as a customer.
 If you find that this person won’t take no for an answer, try these tips:

 - Don’t agree to “think about it.”
 If you really want to cancel your policy, don’t be wishy-washy, be firm and say so.

 - Before you speak to an agent, plan what you want to say and write it down.
 Firmly repeat this each time you are asked to stay on with your provider.
 For example, you could say “I would like to cancel my policy” or “Please cancel my policy.”

 - Simply say “No thank you” as many times as it takes.